At a Glance

 Work Location: Various locations across Leicestershire

-Working Hours: 37 hours per week
+Working Hours: 37 hrs per week

 Contract Type: Permanent

-Closing Date: 8th February 2026
+Closing Date: 19th April 2026

-Interview Date(s): 5th March 2026
+Interview Date(s): 14th May 2026

-Come and be part of our Outstanding Family Safeguarding Service.
-It’s an exciting time to be a part of Children and Family Services at Leicestershire County Council.
-Our staff are at the heart of delivering excellent services to children and families across Leicestershire.
-Our recent Ofsted inspection praised Leicestershire’s work to build strong and long-lasting relationships with children and families which lead to many families achieving positive changes in their lives.
+Itâs an exciting time to be a part of Children and Family Services at Leicestershire County Council, our staff are at the heart of delivering excellent services to children and families across Leicestershire.
+Come and join us and make a difference in the lives of children and families in Leicestershire.

-You can read more about our Outstanding Ofsted rating here.
+You can read more about our Outstanding Ofsted rating here

-Our Family Safeguarding Service specialises in delivering high-quality Child Protection Services to children and families across Leicestershire.
-In this role, as an experienced social worker, you will have a focus on overseeing children subject to child protection plans, alongside pre-proceedings and care proceedings, and therefore experience in this area is essential.
+Our Family Safeguarding Service specialises in delivering highâquality Child Protection Services to children and families across Leicestershire.
+In this role, as an experienced social worker, you will have a focus on overseeing children subject to child protection plans, alongside preâproceedings and care proceedings, and therefore experience in this area is essential.

 About You